Stratton Mountain Resort

 Cliff Drysdale Tennis School at Stratton

-Drysdale Tennis now offers a choice of packages that include instruction, lodging, and breakfast and lunch daily.
-Weekend packages bundle a Friday evening round robin with group clinics Sat. morning and afternoon and Sunday morning (total 7.5 hours) and a one-hour private lesson.
-The 2-day or 3-day midweek packages consist of 2.5 hours of group instruction each morning and two one-hour private lessons.
+Drysdale Tennis now offers a choice of packages that include instruction and lodging.
+Weekend packages bundle a Friday evening round robin with group clinics Sat. morning and afternoon and Sunday morning (total 7.5 hours) and a one-hour private lesson, for a total of 10 hours of tennis.
 Rates vary with the type of lodging chosen, with the option of a basic hotel room or a studio or one-bedroom condo.
 The sample rates below are per person, double occupancy, though single occupancy rates are also available.

 Stratton Mountain Resort